Students are usually confused about what to wear to MBA interview. In this article, we have briefed about the ideal MBA dress code for men and women.

 Dark Blue Blazer, White shirt, Red or any Dark color Tie, Grey/Fawn Trouser, Grey Socks, Formal Lace Shoes.

 For ladies, the usual dress code is a salwar suit or a sari with suitable footwear.
-A formal skirt may also be worn.
+A western formal skirt or pant suit may also be worn.
 Here again, it is important that you feel comfortable with what you wear.
-If you are wearing a sari for the first time, you might feel very uncomfortable, trip over etc. It is important that you do not put too much of make-up and jewellery.
+If you are wearing a sari for the first time, you might feel very uncomfortable, trip over etc. It is preferable to wear closed-toe pumps or flats for footwear.
+It is important that you do not put too much of make-up and jewellery.
 Long hair should be groomed or tied and preferably, not left open.

 |Be aware of the brands you are wearing.